Table of Contents

 Some viruses can cause cancer, such as the feline leukemia virus (FeLV), which if left unchecked, can cause lymphosarcoma.
 Vaccinating your cat, keeping it indoors, and scheduling regular checkups can all reduce the chance of contracting FeLV.
 Spaying your cat can prevent feline breast cancer and also decrease overpopulation.
 The risk of feline skin cancer, or squamous cell carcinoma (SCC), can be minimized by reducing the amount of time your cat spends in direct sunlight.
 These are three of the most common feline cancers; keeping your pet at a healthy weight, indoors, and disease-free can all lessen its risk of having cancer.

-Cancer can be a scary surprise for a pet owner.
+Cancer can be a scary surprise for a pet parent.
 If caught early, treatments can greatly improve a pet’s prognosis.
 Always consult with a veterinarian if you are concerned your cat is displaying symptoms of cancer.
 If your cat has not exhibited any symptoms before enrollment or during the waiting periods, claims for the condition will be covered up to 90%.
 Find out more by getting a free quote today.

 The claim scenarios described here are intended to show the types of situations that may result in claims.
 These scenarios should not be compared to any other claim.
 Whether or to what extent a particular loss is covered depends on the facts and circumstances of the loss, the terms and conditions of the policy as issued and applicable law.